pyinat/pyinaturalist/docs/user_guide/general.md

 * Simplified pagination
 * Validation for multiple-choice parameters

-And more, depending on the function.
+..and more, depending on the function.
 See the {ref}`reference-docs` section for a complete list of functions available.

 ## Responses